Introduction To Progressive Web Apps (PWA)

 A progressive web application takes advantage of the latest technologies to combine the best of web and mobile apps.
-Think of it as a website built using web technologies but that acts and feels like an app.
-Recent advancements in the browser and in the availability of service workers and in the Cache and Push APIs have enabled web developers to allow users to install web apps to their home screen, receive push notifications and even work offline.
+Think of it as a website built using web technologies that acts and feels like an app.
+Recent advancements in the browser, in the availability of service workers, and in the cache and push APIs have enabled web developers to allow users to install web apps on their home screens, receive push notifications, and even work offline.

-Progressive web apps take advantage of the much larger web ecosystem, plugins and community and the relative ease of deploying and maintaining a website when compared to a native application in the respective app stores.
-For those of you who develop on both mobile and web, you’ll appreciate that a website can be built in less time, that an API does not need to be maintained with backwards-compatibility (all users will run the same version of your website’s code, unlike the version fragmentation of native apps) and that the app will generally be easier to deploy and maintain.
+Progressive web apps take advantage of the much larger web ecosystem, plugins, and community, as well as the relative ease of deploying and maintaining a website when compared to a native application in the respective app stores.
+For those of you who develop on both mobile and web, you’ll appreciate that a website can be built in less time, that an API does not need to be maintained with backwards compatibility (all users will run the same version of your website’s code, unlike the version fragmentation of native apps), and that the app will generally be easier to deploy and maintain.

 Why Progressive Web Apps?

 A study has shown that, on average, an app loses 20% of its users for every step between the user’s first contact with the app and the user starting to use the app.
 A user must first find the app in an app store, download it, install it and then, finally, open it.
 When a user finds your progressive web app, they will be able to immediately start using it, eliminating the unnecessary downloading and installation stages.
 And when the user returns to the app, they will be prompted to install the app and upgrade to a full-screen experience.

 However, a native app is definitely not all bad.
 Mobile applications with push notifications achieve up to three times more retention than their counterparts without push, and a user is three times more likely to reopen a mobile application than a website.
 In addition, a well-designed mobile application consumes less data and is much faster because some resources reside on the device.